privacyguides/privacyguides.org/docs/os/ios-overview.md

 - [x] Select **AirDrop** > **Receiving Off**

 **AirPlay** lets you seamlessly stream content from your iPhone to a TV; however, you might not always want this.
-Select **AirPlay & Handoff** > **Automatically AirPlay to TVs**:
+Select **AirPlay & Continuity** > **Automatically AirPlay**:

 - [x] Select **Never** or **Ask**

 **Background App Refresh** allows your apps to refresh their content while you're not using them.
 This may cause them to make unwanted connections.
-Turning this off can also save battery life, but it may affect an app's ability to receive updated information, particularly weather and messaging apps.
+Turning this off can also save battery life, but may affect an app's ability to receive updated information, particularly weather and messaging apps.

 Select **Background App Refresh** and switch off any apps you don't want to continue refreshing in the background.
 If you don't want any apps to refresh in the background, you can select **Background App Refresh** again and turn it **Off**.